ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    Do not distribute artifacts without approval.

-   A project needs to be authorized to be released into public by following the process explained in the :ref:`Project approval and public release` section.
+   A project needs to be authorized to be released into public by following the process explained in :ref:`Project approval and public release`.

 There are three possible places where artifacts can be published: